ImageMagick/Usage-Markdown/draw/index.md

 -   **Measurement** where you simply want to mark the ends of a line with an arrow head to indicate the limits of a measurement in some engineering diagram.
     Very simple.
 -   **Vectors**, showing direction and intensity of some value.
-    For example in a weather wind chart.
+    For example, in a weather wind chart.
     A tail is required and the 0,0 point is the end of the tail.
     Often a large grid of such vectors is created.
 -   **Indicators**, that point out some detail.